miykael/fmriflows/README.md

 After functional preprocessing the following output figures are generated:

 ### Mean Image and CompCor Masks
-This panel shows the mean functional image in gray, and the brainmask (red) that was used to compute DVARS and the temporal (green) and anatomical (yellow) CompCor mask.
+This panel shows the mean functional image in gray, and the brainmask (red) that was used to compute DVARS and the temporal (green) and anatomical (blue) CompCor mask.

 <img src="static/outputs/preproc_func_overlays.png" width="800px"  class="center">